R.A.A. Louviéroise

 R.A.A.
 Louviéroise, sometimes referred to as La Louvière or RAAL, was a Belgian football club located in the city of La Louvière, in the province of Hainaut.
-It had been playing its latest run in the Belgian First Division from 2000–01 to 2005–06 included.
+It played its last run in the Belgian First Division from 2000–01 to 2005–06 included.
 Two players have been called to the Belgium national football team while at La Louvière: Guy Dardenne (6 caps when at La Louvière, 11 caps in all) and Silvio Proto (5 caps when at La Louvière).
 The matricule of the club was the number 93.
-In June 2009, it merged with R.A.C.S.
-Couillet to form Football Couillet La Louvière.
+In June 2009, it merged with RACS Couillet to form Football Couillet La Louvière.
 This club has since 2017 been named RAAL La Louvière.